veka0/lazurite/docs/index.md

-# Lazurite
+# Introduction

-Unofficial shader development tool for Minecraft: Bedrock Edition with RenderDragon graphics engine, which focuses on intuitive use and powerful features.
+Lazurite is an unofficial shader development tool for Minecraft: Bedrock Edition with RenderDragon graphics engine, which focuses on intuitive use and powerful features.

 ## Installation